MazzoZzam/MazzoZzam/README.md

 ## Metas
 - Develop troubleshooting and computer logic
-- Explore new tecnologies and learn tools and languages
+- Explore new tecnologies and learn new tools and languages
-- Getting into another projects (for experience and team working skills)
+- Get into another projects (for experience and team working skills)
-- Working in the programming area
+- Work in the programming area
 - Finish my Computer Science Course

 ## Interests